Please create an account to participate in the Slashdot moderation system

 You keep using that word.
 I don't think it means what you think it means.

-• Kind of thought the very same thing.
+Kind of thought the very same thing.
 They are not air gaped if "trusted" vendors can remote into the network to access the building controls/ energy management systems from the outside.
 There is literally no way to stop this sort of attack short of having a completely self contained network with no outside internet connections and connected via dedicated fibres run with the high tension lines connecting the various generating plants and sub stations.
 So this will not happen.
-Get a generator and make sur
+Get a generator and make sure you have a big propane tank to feed the beast if the Gas gets turned off too.

 I read that and assumed that this was similar to Stuxnet - they compromised the trusted vendor, who had physical access, and when the vendor went to work on the machine they brought with them some kind of compromised software update or something.
 It was a compromised USB key that was used for Stuxnet.